What Is rape?

 This update broadened the definition of rape beyond female penetration by a man.
 Now, a nonconsensual penetrative act counts as rape, no matter the individual’s gender.
 It also counts penetration with an object as rape.

-Note that the definition of rape does not require physical resistance or a verbal “no.” If you don’t actively consent, it’s rape.
+Note that the definition of rape does not require physical resistance or a verbal “no.” If the person being penetrated does not actively consent, it is rape.

 States have the freedom to define rape for purposes of legal prosecution.
-Intercourse without mutual consent is always against the law, but there are some differences in how states define “without consent.”
+Forced intercourse without mutual consent is always against the law, but there are some differences in how states define “without consent.”

 Some states offer more detail on what counts as not giving consent.
 In Pennsylvania, for example, an act is rape if: